Transport in Germany: Overview

 Germany features a total of 43,468 km railways, of which at least 19,973 km are electrified (2014).

 Deutsche Bahn (German Rail) is the major German railway infrastructure and service operator.
 Though Deutsche Bahn is a private company, the government still holds all shares and therefore Deutsche Bahn can still be called a state-owned company.
-Since its reformation under private law in 1994, Deutsche Bahn AG (DB AG) no longer publishes details of the tracks it owns; in addition to the DBAG system there are about 280 privately or locally owned railway companies which own an approximate 3,000 km to 4,000 km of the total tracks and use DB tracks in open access.
+Since its reformation under private law in 1994, Deutsche Bahn no longer publishes details of the tracks it owns; in addition to the DBAG system there are about 280 privately or locally owned railway companies which own an approximate 3,000 km to 4,000 km of the total tracks and use DB tracks in open access.

 Railway subsidies amounted to €17.0 billion in 2014 and there are significant differences between the financing of long-distance and short-distance (or local) trains in Germany.
 While long-distance trains can be run by any railway company, the companies also receive no subsidies from the government.
 Local trains however are subsidised by the German states, which pay the operating companies to run these trains and indeed in 2013, 59% of the cost of short-distance passenger rail transport was covered by subsidies.
 This resulted in many private companies offering to run local train services as they can provide cheaper service than the state-owned Deutsche Bahn.
 Track construction is entirely and track maintenance partly government financed both for long and short range trains.
 On the other hand, all rail vehicles are charged track access charges by DB Netz which in turn delivers (part of) its profits to the federal budget.